Editor’s Note: Please be mindful of health and safety protocols and consider packing a clean mask, gloves and/or hand sanitizer.

 An Enviable Lush River Aside a Historic Dance Hall

-Finding hidden gems off the beaten path can be rewarding, and a small town in Texas with a rich history fits the bill for a great reason to explore.
+Finding hidden gems by taking the scenic route can be rewarding, and a small town in Texas with a rich history fits the bill for a great reason to explore.
 Home to Gruene Hall, which is billed as the “oldest continually operating dance hall in Texas,” Gruene has seen some of the biggest names in country music perform there, and Gruene Hall continues to attract national music acts.

 The Green Monster and Victory Gardens